Super Bowl 58 Betting Guide - How To Bet on the Super Bowl Legally

 The applications also include a Super Bowl parlay calculator onboard so that combination NFL bets can be made on the fly.
 Just look for a "prop builder" or "applications" tab at most of the Super Bowl betting sites we recommend here at LBO.

-Live Betting Odds For Super Bowl LVI (56)
+Live Betting Odds For Super Bowl LVIII (58)

-Live betting odds, also known as in-game odds, are available for Super Bowl 56 and allow for wagers to be placed on the money line, point spread, over/under, and more, all while the clock is running.
+Live betting odds, also known as in-game odds, are available for Super Bowl 58 and allow for wagers to be placed on the money line, point spread, over/under, and more, all while the clock is running.
 Each of the SB betting sites we suggest in this guide allows for live Super Bowl betting, often by simply visiting the game line after kickoff.

 There's no need to worry about placing your wagers pregame.
 Check out the online sportsbooks offering live SB odds, and never worry about start times again.

-States Where You Can Legally Bet On The Super Bowl WIthout Breaking Any Laws
+States Where You Can Legally Bet On The Super Bowl In 2023

 Below is an updated list for states that don't have any laws against online gambling.